collective/collective.developermanual/source/forms/wysiwyg.rst

 .. note ::

   You might also want to disable TinyMCE inline image uploads through CSS and disable image creation in arbitraty folders on your site.
+Currently the only way is to override TinyMCE internal CSS files using z3c.bot.